silverstripe/cwp/docs/en/portal/users.md

 ## User management

-Users can be managed through the [CWP helpdesk](http://helpdesk.cwp.govt.nz).
+Management portal users can be managed through the [CWP helpdesk](http://helpdesk.cwp.govt.nz).
 Requests can be made to add a new user, change instance access, remove users or reset a users's password.
+This will provide access to the core portal site, Deploynaut and the helpdesk.

+Other systems have their own separate pool of users and are handled solely by the technical contact.
+These are Gitlab and the CMS on each environment.
+Note that this means that if you create a user on a UAT environment it will not automatically be duplicated on the production environment and vice versa.

 For more information, see the [helpdesk](helpdesk) documentation.